MaatheusGois/ComPaixao/README.md

-# I'm Not Ashamed
+# ComPaixão
-**I'm Not Ashamed** is a project inspired in the movie "I'm Not Ashamed" for the Kingdom of Jesus.
+**ComPaixão** is a project inspired in the movie "I'm Not Ashamed" for the Kingdom of Jesus.

 <img src="./design/preview.png"/>